EzioTheDeadPoet/SME-FT-/README.md

 #### **What is included in this List ?**

+- This list has 3 Useable Profiles:
+   1. For people wanting to use FNIS
+   2. For people wanting to use Nemesis
+   3. For people who don't want to use either of them.

-This list consists of 4 categories:
+- This list contains these of 4 categories:

    1. Tools (Accessable over the run menu and the shortcuts)
       - [LOOT](https://github.com/loot/loot)